mseong123/Inception/README.md

 - vsftpd (very secure ftp daemon) can be accessed using lftp (apt-get install lftp).
 After installation, in bash/shell cmd line type `lftp 127.0.0.1:21 -u "mseong"`.
 Password is in the .env file.
 Then in lftp prompt type `ls -la` to list out files.
 Type `put <file>` to upload files.
 - For server hosting own website, you can access it by typing `http://localhost:3000` in your web browser.
 - For adminer, you can access it by typing `http://localhost:8080/adminer.php` in your web browser.
 In the login page, host is `mariadb`.
 Username and password is in .env file (under mariadb) and database is `wordpress`.
-- For prometheus, you can access it by typing `http://localhost:9090`.
+- For prometheus, you can access it by typing `http://localhost:9090` in your web browser.

 ## Stop containers
 - In the root folder (with Makefile) type `make stop`